-The IG shall make a video and/or audio recording of each public hearing held pursuant to this section, and post such recordings on the OIG website.
+OIG shall make a video and/or audio recording of each public hearing held pursuant to this section, and post such recordings on its website.
 Any written testimony submitted at a public hearing, as well as any corresponding exhibits, shall also be open to public inspection, either via the OIG website or another means designated by the IG.